janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 The implementation of the basic logic is ready in this PR: https://github.com/kubernetes/kubernetes/pull/75831

 Currently a feature gate is used to control its activation status.
-Though if we want to keep this feature behind option control even when it reaches its GA state we should come up with a different solution, as feature gates are used to control the status of a feature as that graduates from alpha to GA, and they are not meant for option control for features with GA status.
+Though if we want to keep this feature behind option control even after it reaches its GA state we should come up with a different solution, as feature gates are used to control the status of a feature as that graduates from alpha to GA, and they are not meant for option control for features with GA status.

 ### Option Control Alternatives